How to get Work (Freelance/Staff) in Animation

 Payment

 Payment can be a number of options.
-Usually I go with deliverables unless I've worked with the client before.
-Animate a shot, get it approved by only sending them movies.
-Then ask for payment, once payments received, send the actual maya file.
+Typically, I work hourly for clients that I've previously worked with.
+This way I know payment won't be an issue.
+When it comes to billing, I invoice weekly with a net 30 pay cycle.
+Other options include deliverables where you animate a shot, get it approved by only sending movies, invoice, once payments received, send the actual maya file.
 You could do with with 3 shots or characters or however the break down works.
-As you get more comfortable and consistent with a client, you can start doing larger increments or payment at the end of the project (though i only recommend this with a legit and established studio).
+As you get more comfortable and consistent with a client, you can start doing larger increments or payment at the end of the project.

 Overseas

 Working overseas can be very difficult.
 Work Visas, cultural/langauge differences, immigration, passports and a slew of other restrictions and regulations apply.
-Working remote, you'll stand a better chance, however.
-If you really want to work In House at a foreign studio, there are some things you can do to up your chances:
+You'll likely have a better chance at working remote for these studios.
+If you really want to work on site at a foreign studio, there are some things you can do to up your chances:

-• Get a Passport.
-If you get an offer from a studio or are in an interview and they ask, having your passport ready and up to date can be a huge deciding factor.
+• Get a Passport If you get an offer from a studio or are in an interview and negoitations move forward, having your passport ready and up to date can be a huge deciding factor.
 Getting a passport takes time, time that may be crucial to the proejct your applying for.
 The company may very well go with someone else based on availablity alone.

-• Awards, Achievements, and Experience.
-Some immigration laws require that when hiring outside of the country, that the candidate have a skill set that cannot be found withen the country.
+• Awards, Achievements, and Experience Some immigration laws require that when hiring outside of the country, that the candidate has a skill set that cannot be found withen the country.
 Having Awards, such as winning CG competitions, school awards, and the like can show that you are exceptional and have noted ability.
 Achievements, such as interviews, featured artists, front page plugs and lectures all show your involvement with the CG community and that you stand out in your field.
 Finally, Experience.
-Having a proven track record in your field, whether it be film, games, or broadcast, for the job your applying for a heavy selling point.
-When applying for a job in your country certain exceptions can be made, however, dealing again with certain immigration laws, it may be literally required that you have those two or more years of professional experience, before they can even bring you on.
+Having a proven track record in your field can be a major selling point for the job your applying for.
+When applying for a job in another country certain exceptions can be made, however.
+Dealing again with certain immigration laws, it may be required that you have those two or more years of professional experience, before they can even bring you on.

--If you need a work visa, passport, green card to work for a studio, your chances of working there are much less.
-Cannot work with a student visa.
+• Work Visas If you need a work visa, passport, green card to work for a studio, your chances of working there are much less.

--be involved with the local community (disccusion groups, events, meetings, schools) meeting face to face can be a great selling point and relationship builder
+• Be Involved Be involved with the local community (disccusion groups, events, meetings, schools) as meeting face to face is a great relationship builder.